|

-malware is very recent and your anti-virus software doesn't detect
+get infected with a very recent malware and your anti-virus software doesn't detect

 it yet, your computer will still be protected against the most